lukas-analyst/QR-Generator/qr-code-generator/README.md

 ## Usage

-To generate a QR code, run the main script located in the `src` directory.
+To generate a QR code, run the all script located in the `src` directory.
 You can specify the input data directly in the script.

 Example command to run the script:

 ```
-python src/main.py
+python src/all.py
 ```

 ## Example

-1. Modify the `src/main.py` file to include your desired text or URL.
+1. Modify the `src/all.py` file to include your desired text or URL.
 2. Run the script to generate the QR code image.

 The generated QR code will be saved as a PNG file in the same directory.